 Last century lesbian, gay, bisexual, transgender (LGBT) individuals felt the need to band together for safety in numbers.
 Some argue that successive human rights legislation has lessened the need for this to continue.
 Or has it?
 The notion that gay neighbourhoods are no longer needed is premature.
-Other neighbourhoods based on ethnicity or socio-economic factors haven’t completely disappeared, and neither have gay neighbourhoods.
+Other neighbourhoods based on ethnicity or socio-economic factors haven’t completely disappeared.

 Alex Bitterman discusses the lack of academic documentation and research on gay neighbourhoods.
 These neighbourhoods will likely continue and be important to future generations of LGBT residents and families.
 He argues that gay neighbourhoods are neither dying nor flourishing – just existing – in the same way as any other typology.
 Gay neighbourhoods will also need to adapt to other trends such as gentrification and affordability.
 The notion that gay neighbourhoods are self-sustaining, or that they are diminishing is erroneous.